apache/trafficcontrol/docs/source/api/v4/oc_ci_configuration.rst

 =======
 Triggers an asynchronous task to update the configuration for the :abbr:`uCDN (Upstream Content Delivery Network)` by adding the request to a queue to be reviewed later.
 This returns a 202 Accepted status and an endpoint to be used for status updates.

+.. note:: Users with an "admin" role will need to provide a "ucdn" query parameter to bypass the need for :abbr:`uCDN (Upstream Content Delivery Network)` information in the :abbr:`JWT (JSON Web Token)` and allow admins to view all :abbr:`CDNi (Content Delivery Network Interconnect)` information.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"
 :Permissions Required: CDNI:UPDATE